Review of the 2026 Startup Job Fair

 On one side, companies specializing in interview consulting were gathered.

-What stuck with me there was a portfolio that listed experience on about ten projects, each lasting more than three months.
+What stuck with me was a portfolio listing experience on about ten projects, each lasting over three months.

 Review of the 2026 Startup Job Fair-11